Our Brides

 We were set up on a blind date!
 Our gorgeous mutual friend Elliot Garnaut was the mastermind.
 He and I used to work together, whilst he and Ed were longtime close friends.

 I was 7 months out from my last relationship and hadn't been on a date yet.
-Ed had spotted me on Elliots instagram a few times and EJ decided that it was about time that we were introduced / I got back out there.
-Elliots logic for the introduction was that we were both super nice, single people.
+Ed had spotted me on Elliot's Instagram a few times, and EJ decided that it was about time that we were introduced / I got back out there.
+Elliot's logic for the introduction was that we were both nice, single people hardly a science.
+(But it worked).

-It was 2019, we met for cocktails at a bar named 1806 and followed on with dinner at Bar Margaux.
+It was 2019, and we met for cocktails at a bar named in the city and followed on with dinner at Bar Margaux.
 The night was effortless and filled with great banter and chemistry.
-We went on our second date the very next day, opting for a walk in the rain with the dogs.
+We went on our second date the next day, opting for a walk in the rain with the dogs.

 FINDING YOUR DRESS

-Originally Ed and I decided on a 50 person wedding (which grew to 80).
+Initially, Ed and I decided on a 50-person wedding (which grew to 80 when travel restrictions eased).
 We wanted just our nearest and dearest.
-That really set the tone for me in terms of a dress.
+That set the tone for me in terms of a dress.
 I had a hunch that I wanted a fabulous mini dress.
-I had a few inspirations, most of which harked back to cocktail dresses from the 50's and 60's.
-Although I loved the structure of a few Chanel dresses I had seen in the past.
+I had a few inspirations, most of which harked back to cocktail dresses from the 50s and 60s.
+However, I loved the structure of a few Chanel dresses I had seen in the past.

 THE INSPIRATION AND AESTHETIC FOR THE DAY

 We cared more about the feeling of the day than we did about the exact decor.
-Our words of inspiration to the Big Group were "we want everyone to leave feeling like they've just been on a great first date with us."
-I guess our own first dates in a lot of ways played as the inspiration.
+Our words of inspiration to the Big Group were, "we want everyone to leave feeling as if they've just been on a great first date with us."
+I guess our first dates, in a lot of ways played as the inspiration.
 We were very lucky to host the night at Cranlana.
 The house itself was also a huge inspiration as we lent into its historic and charming aesthetic.

 FLOWERS AND THE STYLING NOTES

 For the ceremony, we opted for a garden wedding, with the front entrance to the house as the main backdrop.
 We wanted the florals to be complementary and understated.
-As for the reception, that was held inside the house.
-Again, we wanted the charm of the house to be the main focus.
-I'd describe my taste to be more masculine than pretty, so is Ed's.
-So we worked around the concept of adding palm trees into the wood paneled dining room, whilst keeping the tables free of florals but rather a simple white table cloth and table lamps.
-A key inspiration for the night was Ralph's Polo Lounge in NYC.
+As for the reception that was held inside the house.
+Again, we enjoyed the charm of the house being the main focus.
+I'd describe my taste as masculine than pretty, and so is Ed's.
+So we worked around the concept of adding palm trees into the wood-paneled dining room while keeping the tables free of florals but rather a simple white table cloth and table lamps.
+An essential inspiration for the night was Ralph's Polo Lounge in NYC.

 THE NON-NEGOTIABLES

-The non negotiables for us were simple, we were adamant that we wanted to bring the house to life, like the parties it has hosted in times gone by.
+The non-negotiables were simple, and we were adamant that we wanted to bring the house to life, like the parties it has hosted in times gone by.
 And above all, that feeling I described earlier; we wanted everyone to feel the intimacy of the night and that they had been on a fabulous date with us.

 A HIGHLIGHT